kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 accomplishing the same thing as the [kubestellar start](#kubestellar-start) command above.

-### Fetch kubeconfig for internal clients

-To fetch a kubeconfig for use by clients inside the hosting cluster, use the `kubectl kubestellar get-internal-kubeconfig -n kubestellar` command.
-It takes the following on the command line.

-- `-o $output_pathname`, saying where to write the kubeconfig.
-This must appear exactly once on the command line.
-- a `kubectl` command line flag, for accessing the hosting cluster.
-This includes the usual control over namespace.
-- `-X` turns on debug echoing of all the commands in the script that implements this command.
-- `-h` prints a brief usage message and terminates with success.
-- `-n` namespace is required. default is 'kubestellar'

-### Fetch kubeconfig for external clients

-To fetch a kubeconfig for use by clients outside of the hosting cluster --- those that will reach the kcp server via the external endpoint specified in the deployment command --- use the `kubectl kubestellar get-external-kubeconfig -n kubestellar` command.
-It takes the following on the command line.

-- `-o $output_pathname`, saying where to write the kubeconfig.
-This must appear exactly once on the command line.
-- a `kubectl` command line flag, for accessing the hosting cluster.
-  This includes the usual control over namespace.
-- `-X` turns on debug echoing of all the commands in the script that implements this command.
-- `-h` prints a brief usage message and terminates with success.
-- `-n` namespace is required. default is 'kubestellar'

 ### Fetch a log from a KubeStellar runtime container

 {%